 Benchmarking in businesses needs both qualitative and quantitative data.
 A lot of both types of data is available publicly online.

 News websites and social media are great for qualitative data.
-These resources will provide information on innovative business decisions and companies at the forefront of technological solutions in business.
+These resources will provide information on innovative business decisions and companies that are at the forefront of technological solutions.
 Social media is also a great place to gather customer sentiment data on a brand or its products.

 Company review websites

-Another resource for customer satisfaction data is online company review websites, like TrustPilot.
+Another resource for customer satisfaction data is online company review websites.
 Meanwhile, Glassdoor and similar sites will help see the company from the employee or job seeker’s perspective.

 Data providers

-A big part of quantitative data on companies, such as their financial information is also publicly available.
-When unable to effectively collect it, you can purchase it from reliable data providers.
+A lot of quantitative data on companies, such as their financial information, is also publicly available.
+When you are unable to collect it effectively, you can purchase it from reliable data providers.
 A perk of this resource is that professional providers will ensure data quality and can consult you on your data needs.

-The benchmarking procedure has many advantages that lead to its widespread application for various purposes.
-Below are the main benefits of benchmarking in business.
+Company benchmarking has many advantages that lead to its widespread application.
+Below are the seven main benefits of benchmarking in business.

 1. Improved business performance

-Benchmarking helps identify performance gaps, whether it is employee performance or the effectiveness of particular strategies.
+Benchmarking helps identify performance gaps, whether employee performance or the effectiveness of particular strategies.
 After benchmarking, you can improve decisions, adjust training, and use other methods to enhance overall business performance.

 2. Better investment of resources

-Without data-based research, it is easy to make mistakes when choosing areas of investment and allocating resources.
-Benchmarking helps identify which investment choices can bring the most short-term and long-term value.
-This includes both large investments such as a corporation acquiring a small business, and simply investing in new technological solutions.
+Without data-based research, it is easy to make mistakes when choosing investment areas and allocating resources.
+Company benchmarking helps identify which investment choices can bring the most short-term and long-term value.
+This includes both large investments, such as a corporation acquiring a small business, and simply investing in new technological solutions.

 3. Competitive edge